 Other names: Walter

-Story: Walter Adams was born at Enmore Green, Shaftesbury, Dorset, in 1888 the son of Albert Adams and Alice Mary Adams (nee Feltham) themselves from local families.
-He lived his early life in and around Shaftesbury until his family moved to Bournemouth, Hampshire, by 1911.
-He enlisted and joined the Devonshire Regiment as a Private (Service No. 17423) and possibly served in France & Flanders.
-He was transferred at some time to the Labour Corps (Service No. 116112) and died in the UK from consumption on 16 Aug 1917.
-He was awarded the Victory and British War Medals.
-There is no record on the War Graves Commission site as to the whereabouts of his grave.
+Story: Walter Adams was born at Enmore Green, Shaftesbury, Dorset, in 1888, the son of Albert Adams and Alice Mary Adams (née Feltham), themselves from local families.
+(All other records indicate that he was born in 1891 but his birth was registered in Shaftesbury in the 4th Quarter of 1888 - mother's maiden name Feltham).
+He lived his early life in and around Enmore Green, Shaftesbury, until by 1911 his family had moved to Bournemouth, Hampshire.
+He originally enlisted with the Devonshire Regiment on 26 Feb 1916 as a Private (Service No.17423) but was rapidly transferred to the 12th Battalion of the Royal Berkshire Regiment (Service No. 28964) on 26 Mar 1916 and served with them in France & Flanders.
+He was transferred again on 9 May 1917 to the Labour Corps (Service No. 116112) and but regrettably died in the UK from pulmonary tuberculosis on 16th August 1917.
+He was awarded the Victory and British War medals.
+The War Graves Commission list his grave at Plymouth (Efford) Cemetery, Efford, Plymouth, Devon, (Grave Ref.
+Church C. 4890).
+His mother, then living in Upper Parkstone, Dorset, was granted a limited pension.